gokulprathin8/pygeoweaver-docs.github.io/docs/user-guide/process-workflow.md

+---
-## Creating Processes and Workflows
+title: Creating Processes and Workflows
+---

 The Pygeoweaver library provides functionalities to create processes and workflows for geospatial data processing and analysis.
 This section explains how to use the `create_process`, `create_process_from_file`, and `create_workflow` functions to create processes and workflows in Pygeoweaver.